Technical explanation

 COP calculation

-The majority of the energy required by the heat pump is extracted from the outside air.
-In modern heat pumps, the ratio of electricity to energy from the outside air is 1 to 4, which makes a total of 1 + 4 = 5 parts.
+The majority of the energy the heat pump requires is extracted from the outside air.
+Modern heat pumps have a ratio of electricity to outside air energy of 1 to 4, resulting in a total of 1 + 4 = 5.
 The COP in this case is 5, with an efficiency of 500%.

 COP and efficiency of a heat pump